frotrest/MoneyGuard/README.md

 Currency Rates: fetches latest exchange rates and shows purchase/sale values.

-Animations on Scroll: elements annotated with data-animate are animated when they enter the viewport using IntersectionObserver.
+Animations on Scroll: elements annotated with data-animate are animated when they enter the viewport using IntersectionObserver + FramerMotion.

 Accessible Actions: edit and delete actions per transaction with clear visual affordances.